 The panel can be located on the grass next to the castle car park.

-The free app is being developed by British Augmented Reality company AliveLab who create the Mardles range of products specifically for kids.
+The free app has been developed by British Augmented Reality company AliveLab who create the Mardles range of products specifically for kids.

 Download the 'In the Footsteps of Kings' App now to bring history to life in Fife.
 Available on Google Play, App Store and Amazon.